UniMath/agda-unimath/src/synthetic-homotopy-theory/eckmann-hilton-argument.lagda.md

 There are two classical statements of the Eckmann-Hilton argument.
 The first states that a group object in the category of groups is abelian.
 The second states that `π₂ (X)` is abelian, for any space `X`.
-The former is an algebraic statement, while the later is a homotopy theoretic statment.
+The former is an algebraic statement, while the latter is a homotopy theoretic statment.
 As it turns out, the two are equivalent.
 See the following
 [wikipedia article](https://en.wikipedia.org/wiki/Eckmann%E2%80%93Hilton_argument#Two-dimensional_proof).